arku22/flask_database_app/README.md

 [How to Install PostgreSQL on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart)

 ### Setup database to listen to remote connections
-For PostgreSQL on Ubuntu 20.04 navigate to `/etc/postgresql/<version number>/main/` and edit the postgresql.conf file.
+For PostgreSQL on Ubuntu 20.04 navigate to `/etc/postgresql/<version number>/main/` and edit the `postgresql.conf` file.
-Look for the line
+Look for the line:

 `#listen_addresses='localhost'`

 under the section 'CONNECTIONS AND AUTHENTICATION'

-Change it to
+Change it to:

 `listen_address = '*'`

 By default, postgresql is set up to only listen for requests from the localhost.
-The '*' grants permission to listen to all ip addresses.
+The argument `'*'` grants permission to listen to all ip addresses.

 Next, we need to grant access to all databases for all users with an encrypted password.
 To do this open file `/etc/postgresql/<version number>/main/pg_hba.conf` and add the following: